Manufacturing Cost Tradeoffs with FR4 PCBs

 Costs and Panelization

 Your fabricator is going to produce multiple boards in panels, so designers need to consider their board dimensions and their manufacturer’s capabilities before designing their PCBs.
-The cost to produce a single FR4 panel will be fixed for a given thickness and layer count.
+The PCB cost to produce a single FR4 panel will be fixed for a given thickness and layer count.
 The right panelization scheme can increase board yield, and thus reduce the cost per board.
 Consider the following simple example:

 Suppose you calculate that your board needs to have 12 sq. in. of area to fit all of your components.
-Your manufacturer can work with 16 in. by 20 in. panels.
+Your PCB manufacturer can work with 16 in. by 20 in. panels.
 If you make your boards 2 in. by 6 in., you can fit a total of 21 boards in each panel.
 But if you instead make your boards 3 in. by 4 in., you can now fit a total of 25 boards per panel.
 If your form factor requirements will allow, it would cost less to produce the 3 in. by 4 in. boards.

-Panelized PCBs prepared for assembly
+Panelized PCBs prepared for PCB assembly

 If the board dimensions and form factor are very strict requirements, then an alternative design choice that would reduce costs in the above example is to produce thinner 2 in. by 6 in. boards.
 This may not be an option if your circuit board is already very thin and you would lose out on the cost savings.
-Keeping in mind the potential of your materials in relation to your circuit board will ensure a greater awareness of how to address your PCB fabrication costs.
+Keeping in mind the potential of your materials in relation to your circuit board will ensure a greater awareness of how to address your printed circuit board fabrication costs.